rajadilipkolli/spring-boot-microservices-series-v2/retail-store-webapp/ReadMe.md

 [Local UI](http://localhost:8080)

-To login, use below credentials
+To login, use the below credentials

 ```plaintext
 username: retail